gut-leben-in-deutschland/bericht/content/11/report.en.md

 Free, secret, equal and direct **elections** are at the **heart of our democracy**. **Voter turnout** shows the percentage of the eligible electorate that actually voted.
 It is a good **indicator** for people's interest in politics and often reflects particularly controversial political and social issues that are important at the time.

-Yet not everyone uses their right to vote.
+Yet not everyone uses his or her right to vote.
 After peaking in the 1970s, voter turnout has dropped significantly in Bundestag elections.
-It reached its low point in the Bundestag elections of 2009, but recovered slightly in the last Bundestag elections held in 2013.
+It reached its low point in the Bundestag elections of 2009.
+In the last Bundestag elections 2017 voter turnout increased significantly.
+More than 76 per cent of eligible voters exercised their right to vote, which was five percentage points higher than in the last elections.

 It is striking how differently **population groups use their right to vote**.
 People who are **unemployed**, on **low incomes** and of **low socio-economic status vote less often** than higher income and higher status groups.